octopus-network/octopus-appchain-registry/README.md

 * Create subaccount `<appchain_id>.<account id of this contract>`.
 * Transfer a certain amount of NEAR token to account `<appchain_id>.<account id of this contract>` for storage deposit.
-* Deploy the code of `appchain anchor` of the appchain to the account `<appchain_id>.<account id of this contract>`.
-* Initialize new `appchain anchor` by the metadata of the appchain.
 * Add a new full access key to the new `appchain anchor` for the `owner`.
-* Add a new access key to this contract for the new `appchain anchor`, to allow it syncing its state to this contract.
 * Store the account of new `appchain anchor` for the appchain in this contract.

 The `voting score` of all appchains with state `inQueue` will be reduced by value of `vote_result_reduction_percent`.